aoswalt/elixir-in-20-minutes/reference.md

 Abstracting the manual setup of a state-holding process, Elixir provides the GenServer behaviour module as a foundational unit to build upon.

+#### Agents

+When persistent state is needed without the full support for varying operations, Elixir provides the Agent module to abstract away the unneeded complexity.

 ### Supervisor

 A Supervisor manages the lifecycle of its GenServer children, defining their restart strategies, initial state, and